Islamic architecture: Sahel and West Africa

 In West Africa, Muslim merchants played a vital role in the western Sahel region since the 9th century through trans-Saharan trade networks.
 While the Islamic architecture of this region shares a certain style, a wide variety of materials and local styles are evident across this wide geographic range.
-A variety of possible influences on this architecture have been suggested.
-North African and Andalusi architecture to the north may have been one of these, with the existence of square minarets possibly reflecting the influence of the Great Mosque of Kairouan.
-More local or indigenous pagan cultures may have also been an influence in the later Islamic architecture of the region.
 In the more arid western Sahara and northern Sahel regions, stone predominates as a building material and is often associated with Berber cultures.
 In the southern Sahel and savannah regions mud-brick and rammed earth are the main material and is now associated with the most monumental examples of West African Islamic architecture.
-In some places, like Timbuktu and Oualata, both building materials are used together, with stone constructions either covered or bound with a mud plaster.

-The earliest mosques discovered in sub-Saharan Africa are at Kumbi Saleh (in present-day southern Mauritania), the former capital of the Ghana Empire.
+In some places, like Timbuktu and Oualata, both building materials are used together, with stone constructions either covered or bound with a mud plaster.The earliest mosques discovered in sub-Saharan Africa are at Kumbi Saleh (in present-day southern Mauritania), the former capital of the Ghana Empire.
 Here, a mosque has been discovered which consisted of a courtyard, a prayer hall, and a square minaret, built in dry stone covered in red mud used as plaster.
 On both the exterior and interior of the mosque, this plaster was painted with floral, geometric, and epigraphic motifs.
 A similar stone mosque from the same period has been found at Awdaghust.
 Both mosques are dated generally between the 9th and 14th centuries.
-The mosque of Kumbi Saleh appears to have gone through multiple construction phases from the 10th century to the early 14th century.
 At Kumbi Saleh, locals lived in domed-shaped dwellings in the king's section of the city, surrounded by a great enclosure.
-Traders lived in stone houses in a section which possessed 12 beautiful mosques (as described by Al-Bakri), one centered on Friday prayer.
-The king is said to have owned several mansions, one of which was 66 feet long, 42 feet wide, contained seven rooms, was two stories high, and had a staircase; with the walls and chambers filled with sculpture and painting.
+Traders lived in stone houses in a section which possessed 12 mosques (as described by Al-Bakri), one centered on Friday prayer.